-Negative emotions are unavoidable, and as psychologist Jonathan M. Adler describes in an article published in Scientific American, that isn’t necessarily a bad thing.
+Negative emotions are unavoidable, and as psychologist Jonathan M. Adler describes in Scientific American, that isn’t necessarily a bad thing.

 We need our emotions to help us make decisions.
-Without sadness, anger, and disappointment, we wouldn’t know when something has gone wrong or how to fix it.
-Similarly, our excitement and sense of pride tell us what we are doing right and remind us to keep doing more of it.
+Without sadness, frustration, and disappointment, we wouldn’t know when something has gone wrong or how to fix it.
+Similarly, our excitement and sense of pride tell us what we are doing right, and reminds us to keep doing more of it.

-This not only affects our personal lives and relationships, but our professional ones as well, especially when it comes to ecommerce and online reviews.
+This not only affects our personal lives and relationships, but our professional ones as well.
+And nowhere is this effect more pronounced than when it comes to online reputations.

 The changing face of customer feedback

-People love to talk about their emotional experiences online and it has changed the way companies market themselves and respond to customer feedback.
+People love to talk about their emotional experiences online, and this has changed the way companies market themselves and respond to customer feedback.
 In fact, recent studies show that:

-• 84% of consumers trust online reviews more than personal recommendations
+• 84% of consumers trust online reviews more than personal recommendations, and

-It is no surprise that CSAT scores, the standard measure of customer satisfaction, weigh so heavily on the success of a business.
-We are all familiar with online reviews and most of us have written a few ourselves.
+It’s no surprise, then, that CSAT scores, the standard measure of customer satisfaction, are so important.
 But what compels consumers to tell the world how they feel about a product or service in the first place?

 Customer feedback and emotional appeal

-Whether good or bad, consumers are much more inclined to leave a review when the experience strikes an emotional chord.
+Whether good or bad, consumers are much more likely to leave a review when their experience with a business strikes an emotional chord.
 If the consumer has a negative experience, particularly if they feel mistreated or dismissed, they are very likely to comment on it.
-Similarly, an exceptionally good experience will elicit the same reaction.
+Similarly, an exceptionally good experience will lead them to speak up.